 The best way to defrost slices of bread is at room temperature, but sometimes we just don’t have the time.
 Thankfully, the microwave will work too!
 But, you will only want to use the microwave for defrosting individual slices of bread and not a whole loaf, as it will dry out.

 Just take out the many slices you need.
 Place them on a microwave-safe dish or plate.
 Cover with a sheet of kitchen paper, and heat on a high setting for 15 to 20 seconds.
 You will end up with soft, ready-to-eat slices of bread.

-When bread is at room temperature the starch particles will be changing their structure to become more like their pre-baked state.
-Freezing slows this down, but when the bread is thawed the starch retrogrades into a weakened state, expelling water in the process.
+When bread is at room temperature the starch particles will be changing their structure to become more like their hard, pre-baked state.
+Freezing slows this down, but when bread is thawed, the starch retrogrades into a weakened state, expelling water in the process.
 Freezing also dampens many of the bread-like aromas we associate with freshly-baked bread.

-By baking, water is retained in the bread, making the outside crispy and keeping the centre moist.
-The fresh bready aromas and flavours are brought back to life.
+By refreshing it in the oven, water is retained in the bread.
+This makes the outside crispy and keeps the centre moist.
+The fresh bready aromas and flavours are also brought back to life.
 The bread tastes, smells and feels almost as good as when it came out of the oven the first time!